Chart Color Schemes

 Lidcombe is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Lidcombe has a highly diverse population, with 68.0% born overseas and 79.3% speaking languages other than English at home.
+Lidcombe has one of the most culturally diverse populations in Australia, with 68.0% born overseas and 79.3% speaking a language other than English at home.
 Christianity is the predominant religion in Lidcombe, accounting for 36.8%.
-However, Buddhism is more prevalent here compared to Greater Sydney, comprising 10.4%.
+Buddhism is significantly overrepresented compared to Greater Sydney's average, comprising 10.4% of Lidcombe's population.

 Frequently Asked Questions - Diversity